Zahgon/nosurf/docs/origin-checks.md

 [`SetIsAllowedOriginFunc`](https://pkg.go.dev/github.com/justinas/nosurf#CSRFHandler.SetIsAllowedOriginFunc).
 If the delegate returns `false`, the request will be considered cross-origin and get aborted.

-In the unlikely case where `Origin` header does not exist, *and* the request is considered an HTTPS request, nosurf will perform the same validations documented above on the `Referer` header.
+In the unlikely case where `Origin` header does not exist, nosurf will perform the same validations documented above on the `Referer` header.

-In the very unlikely case that no `Referer` header is present either, *and* the request is not considered an HTTPS request, the origin check will be considered passed.
+In the very unlikely case that no `Referer` header is present either, the request will be aborted.

 ## What do I need to do after upgrading to 1.2.0?